BBP Phase Transition for an Extensive Number of Outliers: Outliers for White Noise

-{\em Outliers for White Noise:} \adm{We will begin by assuming that the signal $W_0$ has $r$ non-zero singular values $\{ \vartheta_{i} \}_{i = 1, \dotsc, r}$.} The computation follows the steps proposed by Sengupta and Mitra (\cite{Sengupta-99-Distributions}), extended to general noise with an added signal matrix.
-Details are found in the Appendix, but can be summarized as follows. \adm{The average $\avg{Z^{n}(z)}_{M}$ can be interpreted as the partition function of $n$ copies of the system, and is computed by introducing certain auxiliary variables (implementing a Hubbard-Stratonovich transformation).} \adm{The resulting integral has a saddle point in the thermodynamic large $q$ limit.} \adm{The corresponding saddle point has replica symmetry, in the sense that it is symmetric under the interchange of copies of the system.
-As a result the equations for the saddle point can be rewritten in a simple form, as a single equation for the resolvent $G(z)$: }
+\adm{We will begin by assuming that the signal matrix $W_0$ has $r$ non-zero singular values $\{ \vartheta_{i} \}_{i = 1, \dotsc, r}$.} The derivation follows the approach of Sengupta and Mitra~\cite{Sengupta-99-Distributions} and now includes an explicit added signal matrix.
+Details are found in the Appendix, but can be summarized as follows. \adm{The average $\avg{Z^{n}(z)}_{M}$ can be interpreted as the partition function of $n$ copies of the system, and is computed by introducing certain auxiliary variables (implementing a Hubbard-Stratonovich transformation).} \adm{The resulting integral has a saddle point in the thermodynamic large-$q$ limit.} \adm{The corresponding saddle point has replica symmetry, in the sense that it is symmetric under the interchange of copies of the system.
+As a result the equations for the saddle point can be rewritten in a simple form, as a single equation for the trace of the resolvent, or Green function, $G(z)$: }

-To understand this, first consider the case where $r$ remains finite in the large $q$ limit.
-Then the second line of equation (\ref{eq:self-consistency-with-sum}) vanishes for generic values of $z$, leaving us with a quadratic equation for $G(z)$ whose solution is
+To understand this equation, first consider the case where $r$ remains finite in the large-$q$ limit.
+Then the second line of Eq.\,\eqref{eq:self-consistency-with-sum} vanishes for generic values of $z$, leaving us with a quadratic equation for $G(z)$ whose solutions are

-This is precisely the resolvent of the Marchenko-Pastur distribution, which reflects the fact that in the large $q$ limit a finite number of signal eigenvalues will not alter the "bulk" noise part of the spectrum.
-At particular values of $z$, however, the denominator in the second line of equation (\ref{eq:self-consistency-with-sum}) vanishes and $G(z)$ diverges; this indicates the existence of an outlying single eigenvalue that emerges from the bulk.
-The location of these divergences is found by setting $G = G_{-}^{\mathrm{MP}}$, which reproduces the usual BBP phase transition.
+The solution $G_{-}^{\mathrm{MP}}$ is precisely the resolvent of the Marchenko-Pastur distribution, which reflects the fact that, in the large-$q$ limit, finitely many signal eigenvalues will not alter the noise ``bulk''.
+At particular values of $z$, however, the denominator in the second line of Eq.\,\eqref{eq:self-consistency-with-sum} vanishes and $G(z)$ diverges; this indicates the existence of an outlying single eigenvalue that emerges from the bulk.
+The locations of these divergences are found by setting $G = G_{-}^{\mathrm{MP}}$, which reproduces the usual BBP phase transition \cite{BBP-05-Transition}.
 We conclude that in this case the largest $r$ eigenvalues of $\tran{W} W$ are given by